AniW-codes/mini_bot_project_in_SQL/README.md

 ### Q4.
 Find the Top 5 Users with the Highest Number of Incorrect Submissions
 - **Description**: Identify the top 5 users with the highest number of incorrect submissions.
-- **Expected Output**: A list of users with the count of incorrect submissions.
+- **Expected Output**: A list of users with the count of incorrect submissions, points lost due to incorrect submissions, points gained for correct submissions and total correct submissions.

 ### Q5.
 Find the Top 10 Performers for Each Week
 - **Description**: Identify the top 10 users with the highest total points earned each week.